Vgarcan/raspberry-py---Fan-Controller/installer/README.md

 This will:
 - Stop and disable the systemd service.
 - Remove the systemd service file.
-- Delete all related files and logs.
+- Delete all related project files and logs.

 ---

 ## ⚠️ Important Notes

-- You must have `sudo` permissions to install/uninstall the service.
+- You must have `sudo` permissions to install and uninstall the service.
-- Tested on Raspberry Pi 3B+, 4B, and 5.
+- Fully tested on Raspberry Pi 3B+, 4B, and 5 models.
-- Ensure your fan is properly connected to the designated GPIO pin (default: GPIO 18).
+- Ensure your fan is properly connected to GPIO 18 (default pin).

 ---

 ## 🛠️ Future Improvements (Ideas)

-- Automatic detection and configuration of different fan models.
+- Automatic detection and configuration for different fan models.
-- Web interface to monitor temperatures and fan status.
+- Web dashboard to monitor temperatures and fan speed in real-time.
-- Adjustable temperature-speed curves via configuration file.
+- Configurable temperature-speed mapping through a config file.

 ---

 ## 📄 License

 This project is licensed under the MIT License.

----